cpsxen/cps-xen/README.md

 ####High Availability with Explicit Checkpointing

 In order to trigger a checkpoint process the PVM that is supossed to be fail-safe has to write an arbirtraty value into the Xenbus path "/local/domain/[DomID]/data/ha".
 After starting Remus in Dom0 CPS-Xen registers - for the given domain - a watch on this path.
-Whenever a value changes a callback function providing the checkpoint functionality is being executed.
+Whenever a value changes on this path a callback function providing the checkpoint functionality is being executed.
+Further, as the periodic event is dropped in this explicit event version of checkpointing there also has to be an additional way to determine the moment for a fail-safe.
+This is done through a new timeout which the user is suppose to set starting Remus.

-The xl remus functionality has been extended with the following parameters/options:
+The xl remus functionality has been extended with the following options:

+> Usage: xl [-vf] remus [options] \<Domain\> [\<host\>]

 >Options:

->-E                      Use event-driven instead of periodic checkpointing.
+>- -E                      Use event-driven instead of periodic checkpointing.
 Needs DomU support.
- -t                      Timeout for heartbeat after which failover shall be triggered.
+- -t                      Timeout for heartbeat after which failover shall be triggered.
- -p                      When -E is activated poll for events instead of blocking.
+- -p                      When -E is activated poll for events instead of blocking.

 ### Citing CPS-Xen